-Check List Step/Task to do Documents to file ☐ Task is Step 22.
-At least every five years after adoption of the Plan the Certified copy of done planning commission shall review the plan and determine Planning whether to commence to amend the plan or prepare a new plan Commission \square In the file $(\S8a(3)).$ minutes showing the motion.
+Check List Step/Task to do Documents to file □ Task is done Step 22.
+At least every five years after adoption of the Plan the planning commission shall review the plan and determine whether to commence to amend the plan or prepare a new plan Certified copy of Planning Commission □ In the file (§9(2)). minutes showing the motion.